Robotics distance learning project could close skills gap and boost economy

 - Apprentices and degree-level engineering students will be able to develop their skills remotely, to meet the needs of industry, with a focus on programming robotic arms for use in factory settings

-The project, led by Professor Tony Prescott from the University of Sheffield’s Department of Computer Science, will use cloud computing and state-of-the-art robots to develop distance learning activities in robotics for people across all educational levels.
+The project, led by both Professor Tony Prescott from the University of Sheffield’s Department of Computer Science, and Dr Jonathan Aitken from the Department of Automatic Control and Systems Engineering (ACSE) will use cloud computing and state-of-the-art robots to develop distance learning activities in robotics for people across all educational levels.

 Piloting a new way of learning in robotics education, the project will enable students to write programs from home, test them using a simulation, then run the program on a remote robot to see if it works in the real-world - a first for robotics teaching.